Programming ASP.NET Web Pages (Razor) Using Visual Studio

 This tutorial also works with ASP.NET Web Pages 2, Visual Studio 2012, Visual Studio 2010, and WebMatrix 2.

 You can program ASP.NET Web pages with Razor syntax using WebMatrix or many other code editors.
 You can also use Microsoft Visual Studio which is a full-featured integrated development environment (IDE) that provides a powerful set of tools for creating many types of applications (not just websites).
-To work with ASP.NET Razor pages, you can either use one of the full editions of Visual Studio or the free Visual Studio Express for Web edition.
+To work with ASP.NET Razor pages, you can use Visual Studio 2017.

 Two particularly useful features that Visual Studio provides for programming with ASP.NET Razor web pages are: